stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 + Sending a User to the ID Site to Authenticate / Sign up
-+ Consuming responses from the ID Site to your Application
++ Consuming responses from the ID Site to your Application -->

 ### Sending a User to the ID Site to Authenticate / Sign up

-When a user wants to login to or register for your site, it is required to use the Stormpath SDK to redirect the user to the ID Site.
-For example, let's look at a login scenario:
+When a user wants to login to or register for your application, you will need to redirect them to your ID Site.
+The Stormpath SDK will generate a secure URL for the HTTP redirect on your application's behalf and include data needed by ID Site.

+To demonstrate how the SDK works, we’ll use an example.
+Imagine you are  building a Stormtrooper application for managing Stormtrooper equipment— like awesome helmets and blasters.
+The application is using Stormpath's ID Site for authentication.

+A typical set of steps in your application are as follows:

 1. You render your application with a login button
-2. User clicks the login button which links to `/login`
+2. The user clicks the login button which will send a request to you server
-3. Your application on the `/login` request:
-    1. Uses the Stormpath SDK to get the redirection URL got the ID Site
+3. Your server will use the Stormpath SDK to get the redirection URL for the ID Site
-    2. Redirects the user to the ID Site URL
+4. Your server responds with an HTTP 302 which redirects the user to the ID Site URL

-To build an ID Site URL for redirection, you must ask the application for an `ID Site URL Builder`.
+To build an ID Site URL for redirection, you must ask the Stormpath `Application` object for an `ID Site URL Builder`.
 From the builder, you can set important properties to pass information and make sure the ID Site can call back to your application.

 To get an `ID Site URL Builder`: